Skip to main content

 if (isApiError(error)) {

-// TypeScript now knows error has code and message properties
+// TypeScript knows error has code and message

 console.error(`API Error ${error.code}: ${error.message}`);